-Direct Deposit: As permitted by state law, all city employees are required to participate in direct deposit.

-FICA(Federal Insurance Contributions Act): FICA is the federal requirement that a certain amount be automatically withheld from employees' earnings.
+Direct Deposit - As permitted by state law, all city employees are required to participate in direct deposit.
+FICA (Federal Insurance Contributions Act) - FICA is the federal requirement that a certain amount be automatically withheld from employees' earnings.
 Specifically, FICA requires an employee contribution of 6.2 percent for Social Security and 1.45 percent for Medicare.
 The city contributes a matching 7.65 percent on behalf of each employee.
 Certain employees are exempt or partially exempt from these withholdings (e.g., firefighters).

-Pay Period: A fourteen (14) day period beginning at 12:01 a.m. on Saturday through midnight on Friday, fourteen (14) days later.
+Pay Period - A fourteen (14) day period beginning at 12:00 a.m. on Saturday through 11:59 p.m. on Friday, fourteen (14) days later.

-Holiday Pay: Compensation (8 hours) received when City offices are closed for an observed holiday.
+Holiday Pay - Compensation (8 hours) received when City offices are closed for an observed holiday.

-Firefighter Holiday Leave Bank: In lieu of holiday pay, career firefighters will accrue leave (8 hours) when City offices are closed for an observed holiday.
+Firefighter Holiday Leave Bank - In lieu of holiday pay, career firefighters will accrue leave (8 hours) when City offices are closed for an observed holiday.
 The eight (8) hours of leave will be earned in the pay period in which the observed holiday falls and can be used at a time mutually agreed upon by the employee and the employee's supervisor.
 Accrued hours do not carry over from year to year and are not paid out upon separation of employment.

 Full-time employees of the city will be compensated as determined by the City Council.
-Unless approved by the Council, employees will not receive any amount from the city in\ addition to the pay authorized for the positions to which they have been appointed.
-Expense reimbursement or for travel expenses may be authorized in addition to regular pay.
+Unless approved by the Council, employees will not receive any amount from the city in addition to the pay authorized for the positions to which they have been appointed.
+Expense reimbursement or travel expenses may be authorized in addition to regular pay.
+Expense reimbursement checks will be paid through direct deposit.